Call for Papers and Other Announcements

 Expanding Diversity in Undergraduate Classes with Advancements in (the) Teaching (of) Economics (EDUCATE) Workshop.
 The Committee on Economic Education is pleased to announce that the annual EDUCATE workshop will be held in conjunction with the AEA 2023 CTREE in Portland, Oregon.
 The workshop will be in-person with supporting structures and materials facilitated through Canvas beginning Friday, June 2, 2023, and concluding on Sunday, June 4, 2023.
 Visit EDUCATE Workshop for details.
 The application portal for the 2023 workshop is open, with a rolling acceptance procedure that continues until all workshop slots are filled.

 The AEA Mentoring Program (AEAMP) aims to enhance diversity in the economics profession by increasing the participation and representation of traditionally underrepresented groups.
 The AEAMP matches doctoral students and new PhDs in economics with mentors in the field and facilitates networking between mentees and professional economists (both inside and outside of academia).
 Formerly known as the Pipeline Program, the AEAMP was established in the mid-1990s to address the underrepresentation of racial/ethnic minority groups among those entering and completing doctoral degree programs in economics.
-The program also hosts a Summer Mentoring Pipeline Conference and provides limited funding to support the research and travel of the mentees, including presentations at major conferences.
-If you are interested in participating in the program (either as a mentee or mentor), please visit https://www.aeaweb.org/about-aea/committees/csmgep/mentoring and contact AEAMentoring@gmail.com with any questions.
+The AEAMP will host the 2023 AEA Summer Mentoring Pipeline Conference (Washington, D.C., June 16-17, 2023) and will also organize an AEAMP session at the annual WEAI conference (San Diego, July 2-6, 2023) featuring research by AEAMP mentees.
+The Program will also host its annual Virtual Job Market Bootcamp in the fall of 2023 and continue to provide funding to support the research and travel of the mentees, including participation at national conferences.
+If you are interested in participating in the program (either as a mentee or mentor) please visit https://www.aeaweb.org/about-aea/committees/csmgep/mentoring and contact AEAMentoring@gmail.com with any questions.

-Check out the programs, services, resources, and committees of the AEA in this AEA Spotlight brochure.
+Check out more information on the programs, services, resources, and committees of the AEA in this AEA Spotlight brochure.
 To stay informed, follow AEA twitter account @AEAInformation which is used to share information throughout the year.
 Content related to AEA publications will continue to be posted @AEAjournals.